apache/activemq-artemis/docs/user-manual/en/address-model.md

 --------------------------------------------------------------------------------------------
 **Note:** The behavior in this scenario is dependent on the protocol being used.
 For JMS there is a clear distinction between topic and queue producers and consumers, which make the logic straight forward.
 Other protocols like AMQP do not make this distinction.
 A message being sent via AMQP will be routed by both anycast and multicast and consumers will default to anycast.
 For more information, please check the behavior of each protocol in the sections on protocols.

-The XML snippet below is an example of what the configuration for an address using both anycast and multicast would look like in <broker-instance>/etc/broker.xml. routing types.
+The XML snippet below is an example of what the configuration for an address using both anycast and multicast would look like in <broker-instance>/etc/broker.xml.
 Note that subscription queues are typically created on demand, so there is no need to list specific queue elements inside the multicast routing type.

 ```xml
 <configuration ...>